Leidiland/GTNH-OC-fusion-maintainer/README.md

 - Connect every fusion controller to the computer with an Adapter placed against the controller, or with an MFU bound to the controller inside an Adapter.
-- Connect a block ME Interface or an ME Controller of the network that stores the reactor products and inputs with an Adapter.
-Cable-mounted ME Interfaces, ME Fluid Interfaces and ME Dual Interfaces cannot read the network.
+- Connect a block ME Dual Interface of the network that stores the reactor products and inputs with an Adapter.
 - Deliver the reactor products into that ME network, for example with an Output Hatch (ME).
 - Supply the reactor inputs from outside the program.
 Inputs are checked, never requested.

-Controllers are detected automatically when the program starts and whenever components are added or removed.
+Connections are detected automatically when the program starts and whenever components are added or removed.

 <a id="usage"></a>